Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 8.3 Right of Entry

-8.3.1 In accordance with the Employment Relations Act 2000, a representative of the union shall be entitled to enter the workplace at all reasonable times for purposes related to the employment of its members and to the union’s business.
+8.3.1 In accordance with the Employment Relations Act 2000(external link), a representative of the union shall be entitled to enter the workplace at all reasonable times for purposes related to the employment of its members and to the union’s business.
 The representative will exercise this right in a reasonable way, having regard to the normal operations of the workplace and will comply with any reasonable procedures and requirements relating to health and safety and security.

 8.4 Leave for NZEI Te Riu Roa Business

 8.4.1 Upon application, leave without pay may be granted to the NZEI Te Riu Roa President, members of the NZEI Te Riu Roa Executive or any other NZEI Te Riu Roa member to enable that person to participate in the internal affairs of the NZEI Te Riu Roa; not being business for which leave on pay may be granted in terms of clause 6.9.
-Personal grievances and disputes shall be addressed in accordance with the provisions of Part 9 of the Employment Relations Act 2000.
+Personal grievances and disputes shall be addressed in accordance with the provisions of Part 9 of the Employment Relations Act 2000(external link).
 The following is a plain language explanation of the employment relationship problem resolution services.